-The Archives Center provides access to the collections regardless of ability to travel to Washington, D.C.
-Research can be done either in-person or remotely.
-For information about accessing collection materials from a distance and obtain responses to specific inquiries contact the Archives Center.
+The Archives Center staff has limited capacity to provide services for patrons who cannot visit Washington, D.C.
+For information about obtaining responses to specific inquiries contact the Archives Center.
 Information about duplications and use permissions can be found here: Rights and Reproductions.

 Visit the Archives Center